dalbay/JavaScript/README.md

 * The Navigation Object
 * The Screen Object

-## CHAPTER 6 – Enhancing and Validating Form
+## CHAPTER 6 – ENHANCING and VALIDATING FORM
 ### Using JavaScript with Forms
 * Referencing Forms and Form Elements
 ### Improving Form Usability